What is Project Janszoon?

 Can I join the Student Advisory Board?

 The Student Advisory Board is made up of students from our Adopt a Section partner schools.
 Interested students can apply for a position for the next school year in September.
 Applications are open NOW.
-Click this link to download the application and apply.
+Contact us to get the application and apply.